jovanbrakus/hockey-shuttle/series/hockey-shuttle/season-01/episode-02-new-lines/draft/chapter-02.md

 "Of course not," Caroline interjected smoothly.
 "We're thrilled you're maintaining your academic performance.
 Coach Richards mentioned you've been even more focused lately."

 Coach Richards.
 Right.
 Because they tracked everything—his grades, his practice attendance, his social connections.
-The Hayes family approach to parenting was data-driven and comprehensive.
+The Price family approach to parenting was data-driven and comprehensive.

 "I just want to make sure," Robert continued, still looking at Sophia, "that everyone in Ethan's life understands what's at stake.
 NHL scouts are already watching.
 The next two years determine his entire future.
 Any distractions—"